Knowledge Level: Beginner

 On the face of it, the scratch sounds simple.
 Riders race on the track for 15km (10km for women) and the first across the line wins.
 This may sound straightforward, but between the massed start and final sprint for the line, lies 60 laps where strategy and tactics will play a huge part in the outcome of the race.

-Within the bunch will be riders whose strengths lie in endurance and riders whose strengths lie in sprinting.
-The endurance specialists will aim to ‘lap’ the field in order to prevent the powerful sprinters from saving themselves for the end of the race where they will undoubtedly outpace them at the finish.
-The sprinters will try to save their energy until the very end of the race by sheltering in the bunch until a sprint finish but they must be careful not to let anyone take a lap, or a sprint for the line will be wasted.
+Within the bunch will be riders whose strength lies in endurance and riders who favour sprinting.
+The endurance specialists will aim to ‘lap’ the field in order to prevent the powerful sprinters from saving themselves for the end of the race where they will undoubtedly outpace them in the dash for the line.
+The sprinters will try to save their energy until the very end of the race by sheltering in the bunch until a sprint finish but they must be careful not to let anyone take a lap or a sprint for the line will be irrelevant.

 The blend of skills on show and tactics employed make the scratch one of the most exciting races to watch.
 There is lots of action as riders make attacks and either gain a lap or are chased down by the pack.
 It’s not enough just to lap the field though –riders need to make sure they have saved enough energy for the finish too.

 Aptly named, the aim of the points race is to score as many points as possible with the winning rider the one who has accumulated the most during the race.
 Points are scored during intermediate sprints which occur every ten laps.
 The first rider to cross the line at the end of a sprint lap is awarded five points with four, three and one points being awarded to the next three to cross the line.
 The big prize comes for gaining a lap on the field, which is worth 20 points - the equivalent of winning four sprints.
 Similarly, losing a lap will cost you 20 points.